CITY of MELBOURNE parking meeting. 6pm. Tuesday, March 21, 2023. West Melbourne.

 You can attend this important meeting in person or online but you must register.
 Go to melbourne.vic.gov.au then click on Council and Committee Meetings.
 Find the Future Melbourne Committee and register for the March 21 meeting on the draft parking plan.
 This meeting has the potential to be bad for road motorcycle & scooter parking both in Melbourne and in Victoria’s regional cities.

-Should motorbikes be allowed to park on footpaths?
+Should motorbikes be allowed to park on footpaths in Tasmania?

 MOTORCYCLISTS are pushing to be allowed to park on Tasmanian footpaths to help reduce peak hour traffic congestion.

 Spokesman for the Motorcycle Riders Association Australia, Damien Codognotto OAM said.
 “The Hobart City Council vote (June 29, 2022) is great news.
 Hobart’s traffic and parking problems are getting worse.
 Increased motorcycle commuting means less congestion and more car parking space and, as electric machines become popular, more motorcycle parking is good for the environment too.”

 Damien Codognotto OAM

 Hobart City Council vote on Cr Zucco’s motion for a road motorcycle & scooter parking report unanimously in favour.

 29 June 2022